-Technological advances in the last decade, and the availability of VC for anyone with a modern laptop, smartphone or tablet (Bohannon et al., 2013), are producing a trend of wide use of VC in organizations in general and also in personnel selection specifically.
-A growing number of organizations have begun to use VC in recruitment and selection, including for an interview that serves as an adjunct or as an alternative to a face-to-face interview (Vadi et al., 2016).
-The use of VC helps organizations to deal with increasing pressure to expand recruitment and selection activities while streamlining and reducing recruitment and selection costs, and save time (Chapman & Rowe, 2001; Chapman & Webster, 2001, 2003).
-The combination of technological advances and the organizational need to streamline and reduce selection processes has led organizations to move and use an ACs on a virtual platform based on synchronous VC.
+Technological advances in the last decade, and the availability of VC for anyone with a modern laptop, smartphone, or tablet (Bohannon et al., 2013), have led to the widespread use of VC in organizations in general, and in personnel selection specifically.
+A growing number of organizations have begun to use VC in recruitment and selection, including for conducting interviews, as an adjunct or alternative to FTF interviews (Vadi et al., 2016).
+The use of VC helps organizations to deal with increasing pressure to expand recruitment and selection activities while streamlining and reducing recruitment and selection costs, and to save time (Chapman & Rowe, 2001; Chapman & Webster, 2001, 2003).
+The combination of technological advances and the organizational need to streamline, and reduce resources dedicated to, selection processes has led organizations to move toward conducting ACs via virtual platforms based on synchronous VC.

-The FTF AC and the VAC have several common key characteristics, the first being the goal.
-The goal of AC is to gather relevant information about candidates for a defined target position in in order to make decisons regarding acceptance or rejection of candidates.
-The second is to perform group and individual tasks, such as: group exercise, theme presentation exercises or role-playing exercises that produce actual behaviors.
-The third is an evaluation by assessors who observe the performance of the candidates and evaluate them according to a predefined metrics.
-Unlike other corporate communication tools, VC-based communication, replicates as much as possible the face-to-face communication experience.
-Participants can see the responses of others in the conversation (e.g., if they are smiling, grimacing, uninterested, or enthusiastic) with the help of cues, voluntary or involuntary, from the audio channel and the visual channel (Campbell, 1998; Croes et al., 2019; Palmer & Simmons, 1995).
+FTF ACs and VACs have several key characteristics in common.
+The first of these is their end goal, which is to gather relevant information about candidates for a defined target position in order to make decisions regarding acceptance or rejection of candidates.
+The second common characteristic is that they both require candidates to perform group and individual tasks, such as group exercises, themed presentation exercises, or role-playing exercises, that produce actual behaviors.
+The third characteristic is that they both involve assessors who observe the performance of the candidates and evaluate them according to predefined metrics.
+Unlike other corporate communication tools, VC-based communication is able to replicate many aspects of the FTF communication experience.
+Candidates and assessors can see the responses of others in the conversation (e.g., smiling, grimacing, disinterest, enthusiasm) with the help of cues, whether voluntary or involuntary, from the audio and visual channels (Campbell, 1998; Croes et al., 2019; Palmer & Simmons, 1995).

-The main difference between these two ACs is the platform through which the AC is transmitted.
-In the FTF AC, the communication between the candidates and the assessors takes place face-to-face, and the candidates performing the group and individual tasks at the selection site in the presence of other assessors and candidates.
-In comparison at the VAC the communication among the participants is done through a video call (for example, synchronous Zoom and Skype software) where the candidates and assessors do not meet each other in the same location and are connected in "real" time from different places.
+The main difference between the two AC types is the platform through which the AC is conducted.
+In FTF ACs, the communication between candidates and assessors takes place in person, and candidates perform the group and individual tasks at the selection site in the presence of the assessors and other candidates.
+In VACs, communication among the participants occurs via a video call (for example, using Zoom or Skype software); candidates and assessors are not in the same location but are connected in “real” time via the platform.

-The use of the term “VAC” in this study does not refer to conducting remote tests or video-based interviews, but only to exercises in which there is video call-based communication between participants and assessors.
-The emergence of a new type of AC - a VAC, raises questions about the candidates’ and assessors’ perceptions of this new AC in relation to the traditional AC.
+In this study, the term VAC refers not to conducting remote tests or video-based interviews but to exercises in which video call–based communication takes place between participants and assessors.
+The emergence of this new type of AC raises questions about candidates’ and assessors’ perceptions of VACs in comparison to traditional ACs.

-Study 1- Assessors’ level of confidence in Virtual Assessment Center
+Study 1: Assessors’ Level of Confidence in Virtual Assessment Centers